agera-sdk/agera/README.md

 ## Development progress

-Agera is still in development, therefore it is not released yet.
-It should feel similiar to Adobe AIR or Flash Platform, but using the entity-component-system pattern and containing additional built-in features.
+Agera should feel similiar to Adobe AIR and Apache Flex, but using the entity-component-system pattern and containing additional built-in features.

 - [Here are short plans](docs/plans.md)

 Additional notes:

-- Agera projects must use the nightly Rust compiler to leverage language features, such as use of declarative macros and `try` blocks.
+- *About the Rust language*: Developers must use the nightly Rust compiler to leverage language features, such as use of declarative macros and `try` blocks.